jayanthns/fastapi-vibe-coding-template/ARCHITECTURE.md

 ## Where to start reading

-- `app/main.py` to see app bootstrapping and routers.
+- `app/main.py` to see app bootstrapping and centralized URL routing.
+- `app/api/urls.py` to see how API routes are organized and configured.
-- `app/api/v1/articles.py` to see routing and request handling.
+- `app/api/v1/articles.py` to see individual router implementation and request handling.
 - `app/services/article.py` and `app/repositories/article.py` for domain + data layers.
 - `app/models/article.py` and `app/schemas/article.py` for persisted and transport shapes.